-This has been one of the most important lessons I’ve learned in life.
+This is one of the most useful lessons I’ve learned in life.

 When you’re ready to make a dream come true…

 #1: Write down every detail you know.

 Inside your head, there is more than you’ve said.
 Take the time to write it all down.

 When you have a vague or distant goal — like “be a great singer” or “make a million from my music” — break it down into specific ingredients.
 Describe concrete milestones, and exactly how to reach them.
 Then break those down into actions that you can start doing today.

 When you’re feeling stuck or unmotivated, figure out your next step.
 Even something as simple as finishing a song is easier when you realize exactly what’s wrong.

 When you hire someone to help you, write down absolutely everything you need them to do.
 Include every detail of every step, and your philosophy too.

 Most people know what they want, but don’t know how to get it.
 When you don’t know the next step, you procrastinate or feel lost.
 But a little research can turn a vague desire into specific actions.